Canadian Neutron Initiative (CNI)

 CINS offers this page to the research community as a collection of information about the CNI.
 Representatives of government, universities, and other institutions seeking official CNI information are welcome to contact the CNI’s chair, Karen Chad at the University of Saskatchewan.

-Public record statements by CNI leaders and representatives
+Public record statements by CNI representatives

 - Commentary in the National Post